-3. Select Volume () in the Status bar to open the volume controls.

-4. In the volume controls, select the downmix button
+- 3. Select the Volume icon () in the Status bar to open the volume controls. - 4.
+In the volume controls, select the downmix button

 - 5. Select the Home icon to close the volume controls. - 6.
 Select a channel to isolate in the Audio application: - To change the solo channel, select another channel in the downmixed stream. - To return to the entire downmixed stream (without turning Downmix Solo off), select the highlighted channel again.